securefederatedai/openfl/docs/get_started/quickstart.rst

     pip install virtualenv
     virtualenv ~/openfl-quickstart
-    source ~/openfl-quickstart
+    source ~/openfl-quickstart/bin/activate
     pip install openfl

 Now you're ready to run your first federation!
-Copying these commands to your terminal will run a simple federation with two collaborators all on your local machine.
+Copying these commands to your terminal will run a simple federation with an aggregator and two collaborators all on your local machine.
 These commands can be broken down into five steps, which you can read more about `here <../about/features_index/taskrunner.html#step-1-create-a-workspace>`_

 1. Setup Federation Workspace & Certificate Authority (CA) for Secure Communication
 2. Setup Aggregator & Initialize Federation Plan + Model